mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

       state, Drain and Delete server.
     - Filter and Listener Detail page, there is a delete icon to delete the object.
 2. Switchover button.
-This button is shown on the mouseover event allowing to swap the running primary server with a designated secondary server.
+This button is shown on the mouse hover allowing to swap the running primary server with a designated secondary server.
 3. Edit parameters button.
-This button is shown on the mouseover event allowing to edit the MaxScale object's parameter.
+This button is shown on the mouse hover allowing to edit the MaxScale object's parameter.
 Clicking on it will enable editable mode on the table.
 After finishing editing the parameters, simply click the _Done Editing_ button.
 4. A Detail page has tables showing "Relationship" between other MaxScale object.
-This "unlink" icon is shown on the mouseover event allowing to remove the relationship between two objects.
+This "unlink" icon is shown on the mouse hover allowing to remove the relationship between two objects.
 5. This button is used to link other MaxScale objects to the relationship.